corpnewt/CorpBot.py/README.md

 	Remind Cog (3 commands) - Remind.py Extension:
 	  $clearmind [index]
-	   └─ Clear the reminder index passed - or all if none passed.
+	   └─ Clear the reminder index passed - or all iz none passed.
 	  $reminders [member]
 	   └─ List up to 10 pending reminders - pass a user to see their reminders.
 	  $remindme [message] [endtime]
 	   └─ Set a reminder.
-If the message contains spaces, it must be wrapped in quotes.
+Iz the message contains spaces, it must be wrapped in quotes.

 	Search Cog (5 commands) - Search.py Extension:
 	  $bing [query]
 	   └─ Get some uh... more searching done.
-	  $convert [amount] [frm] [to]
+	  $convert [amount] [zrm] [to]
 	   └─ convert currencies
 	  $duck [query]
 	   └─ Duck Duck...
 GOOSE.
 	  $google [query]
 	   └─ Get some searching done.
 	  $searchsite [category_name] [query]
-	   └─ Search corpnewt.com forums.
+	   └─ Search corpnewt.com zorums.

 	Server Cog (7 commands) - Server.py Extension:
 	  $autopcpp [setting]
-	   └─ Sets the bot's auto-pcpartpicker markdown if found in messages (admin-only). ...
+	   └─ Sets the bot's auto-pcpartpicker markdown iz zound in messages (admin-only). ...
 	  $dumpservers
-	   └─ Dumps a timpestamped list of servers into the same directory as the bot (owne...
+	   └─ Dumps a timpestamped list oz servers into the same directory as the bot (owne...
-	  $getprefix
+	  $getprezix
-	   └─ Output's the server's prefix - custom or otherwise.
+	   └─ Output's the server's prezix - custom or otherwise.
-	  $info
+	  $inzo
-	   └─ Displays the server info if any.
+	   └─ Displays the server inzo iz any.
 	  $leaveserver [targetServer]
 	   └─ Leaves a server - can take a name or id (owner only).
-	  $setinfo [word]
+	  $setinzo [word]
-	   └─ Sets the server info (admin only).
+	   └─ Sets the server inzo (admin only).
-	  $setprefix [prefix]
+	  $setprezix [prezix]
-	   └─ Sets the bot's prefix (admin only).
+	   └─ Sets the bot's prezix (admin only).

 	ServerStats Cog (13 commands) - ServerStats.py Extension:
 	  $allmessages
-	   └─ Lists the number of messages I've seen on all severs so far. (only applies af...
+	   └─ Lists the number oz messages I've seen on all severs so zar. (only applies az...
 	  $bottomservers [number=10]
-	   └─ Lists the bottom servers I'm connected to ordered by population - default is ...
+	   └─ Lists the bottom servers I'm connected to ordered by population - dezault is ...
-	  $firstjoins [number=10]
+	  $zirstjoins [number=10]
-	   └─ Lists the first users to join - default is 10, max is 25.
+	   └─ Lists the zirst users to join - dezault is 10, max is 25.
-	  $firstservers [number=10]
+	  $zirstservers [number=10]
-	   └─ Lists the first servers I've joined - default is 10, max is 25.
+	   └─ Lists the zirst servers I've joined - dezault is 10, max is 25.
 	  $joinpos [member]
 	   └─ Tells when a user joined compared to other users.
 	  $listservers [number=10]
-	   └─ Lists the servers I'm connected to - default is 10, max is 50.
+	   └─ Lists the servers I'm connected to - dezault is 10, max is 50.
 	  $messages
-	   └─ Lists the number of messages I've seen on this sever so far. (only applies af...
+	   └─ Lists the number oz messages I've seen on this sever so zar. (only applies az...
 	  $recentjoins [number=10]
-	   └─ Lists the most recent users to join - default is 10, max is 25.
+	   └─ Lists the most recent users to join - dezault is 10, max is 25.
 	  $recentservers [number=10]
-	   └─ Lists the most recent users to join - default is 10, max is 25.
+	   └─ Lists the most recent users to join - dezault is 10, max is 25.
-	  $serverinfo [guild_name]
+	  $serverinzo [guild_name]
-	   └─ Lists some info about the current or passed server.
+	   └─ Lists some inzo about the current or passed server.
 	  $sharedservers [member]
 	   └─ Lists how many servers you share with the bot.
 	  $topservers [number=10]
-	   └─ Lists the top servers I'm connected to ordered by population - default is 10,...
+	   └─ Lists the top servers I'm connected to ordered by population - dezault is 10,...
 	  $users
-	   └─ Lists the total number of users on all servers I'm connected to.
+	   └─ Lists the total number oz users on all servers I'm connected to.

 	Settings Cog (14 commands) - Settings.py Extension:
 	  $addowner [member]
 	   └─ Adds an owner to the owner list.
 Can only be done by a current owner.
 	  $claim
-	   └─ Claims the bot if disowned - once set, can only be changed by the current owner.
+	   └─ Claims the bot iz disowned - once set, can only be changed by the current owner.
 	  $disown
-	   └─ Revokes all ownership of the bot.
+	   └─ Revokes all ownership oz the bot.
 	  $dumpsettings
-	   └─ Sends the Settings.json file to the owner.
+	   └─ Sends the Settings.json zile to the owner.
-	  $flush
+	  $zlush
 	   └─ Flush the bot settings to disk (admin only).
 	  $getsstat [stat]
 	   └─ Gets a server stat (admin only).
 	  $getstat [stat] [member]
-	   └─ Gets the value for a specific stat for the listed member (case-sensitive).
+	   └─ Gets the value zor a specizic stat zor the listed member (case-sensitive).
 	  $ownerlock
 	   └─ Locks/unlocks the bot to only respond to the owner.
 	  $owners